 I became very stressed in my work as a crisis counselor in a large HMO.
 In addition, coming home at night, I was in the middle of family stress with two small children and often being on call from work as well.
 The demands of my life were truly overwhelming at that time.

-I recall hearing a renowned MD who I highly respected say that the most important decision he made as an adult was the day in which he decided to learn Transcendental Meditation.
+I recall hearing a renowned MD whom I highly respected say that the most important decision he made as an adult was the day he decided to learn Transcendental Meditation.
 Even though I doubted that I would learn TM, I felt with the pressures I was up against in my life, it was worth looking into.
 So I went to a free introductory lecture.

 The Transcendental Meditation teacher was not attached to whether I learned or not.
 The information I received combined with the quiet strength of the teacher convinced me to learn TM.
 My very first meditation I went into a deep state of transcendence.
 I had asked the instructor before deciding to learn, how often does TM work.
 His response was it worked every time.